-LASOC is involved with a number of local organizations serving older adults.
+LASOC is very involved with a number of local organizations serving older adults.
 LASOC, through the SCLAP, works with a number of senior centers around the County to schedule appointments and deliver presentations.
 SCLAP participates as a member of the Financial Abuse Specialist Team (FAST) and the Elder Abuse Forensics Center Team, which also involves Adult Protective Services (APS) and the Long-Term Ombudsman Program.
 LASOC works with local law schools to help with providing legal services.
-LASOC also worked with the Women's Transitional Living Center, Orange County Superior Court, and CalOptima.
+LASOC is actively involved with various sections of the Orange County Bar Association, including the Elder Law Section, the Social Security section and the newly formed Conservatorship Section.
+SCLAP currently has 3 retired attorneys who volunteer under the Pro Bono Practice Program of the State Bar of California.
+SCLAP is active in the Senior Legal Services Providers (SLSP) Committee, which works to share information and best practices with organizations providing legal services to older adults in California.
+LASOC also works with the Public Law Center which works with private attorneys and law firms in Orange County to place cases with attorneys on a pro bono basis.